Avkash/mldl/code/netezza_tips.md

 ### Connecting Netezza server from Java Code Sample ###

-Step 1: Have the Netezza driver as nzjdbc3.jar in a foler.
+Step 1: Have the Netezza driver as nzjdbc3.jar in a folder.

 Step 2: Create netezzaJdbcMain.java as below in the same folder where nzjdbc3.jar is placed.

 ```